willnguyen1312/openpolaris/README.md

 ## Roadmap

+- [x] Increase the size of the docs link text
-- [ ] Auto select any new component that was just dragged into the board
+- [ ] Auto select any new component that was just dragged into the art board
+- [ ] Add simple prebuilt templates for the most commonly built component layouts for apps
 - [ ] Let the user cycle through the components using their up / down arrows
-- [ ] Add simple prebuilt templates for the most commonly built component layouts for apps

 ## Credits